4 Effective Techniques for Closing Insurance Sales

 • “I’m confident this plan is a good fit for you because of all the extra perks it provides.
 I’m sure you’re excited to test drive that prescription savings plan!”

-But wait — stop the car!
 Your clients do get a test drive of certain Medicare products, namely MA plans.
 Don’t forget to explain and emphasize the option of the MA trial right to your clients.
 If you’re enrolling them in an MA plan during AEP, also don’t forget they could enroll in a different MA plan, or return to Original Medicare, during the MA Open Enrollment Period if they’re unhappy.
 Just make sure you’re following all the rules for the MA OEP!

 3. The Alternate Choice Close

 Who doesn’t like to have options?
-Popular among parents and salespeople alike, with an alternate choice close, you offer two or more choices, all of which end in a sale or outcome you like.
+Popular among parents and salespeople alike, with an alternate choice close (or alternative choice close), you offer two or more choices, all of which end in a sale or outcome you like.
 This type of close overlaps with the assumptive close.
 (Can you spot our assumptive close example that provides the client with choices?)
 Be careful with the choice close and avoid belittling your client with meaningless options.
 No “Do you want to sign with a blue or black pen?”
 The goal is to actually empower your client to participate, not give the obvious illusion of choice.

 The goal with an alternate choice close is to actually empower your client to participate, not give the obvious illusion of choice.

-Try these instead:
+Try these sales closing phrases instead:

 • “I think this Medicare Supplement is going to be a good fit.
 Would it be easier for you to pay the premium as an annual chunk or by month?”